 The Next Generation Scholars of Maryland (NGS) Program is a college access program established by the Maryland General Assembly in 2016 that supports low-income students in high poverty school systems by providing access to postsecondary educational opportunities.
 NGS programs provide a cohort-based model of support, mentoring, and college guidance for first generation students.
-Cohorts are identified as early as 7th grade and receive support through high school graduation and into college.
+Cohorts are identified as early as 8th grade and receive support through high school graduation and into college.
+FY25 grants will continue funding to nonprofit organizations who were awarded grants in FY24.